Refinish a Wood Table Without Sanding: A Beginner Method That Actually Works

 • Well-ventilated space

-Step 3: Prep Your Workspace
+Step 3: Prep Your Workspace to Refinish a Wood Table

-Refinishing wood furniture can get a little messy, so make sure your workspace is well-ventilated and protected.
+Refinishing wood table furniture can get a little messy, so make sure your workspace is well-ventilated and protected.
 I used some old bed sheets I’ve collected over the years to cover the garage floor, but a drop cloth, cardboard, or even thick paper towels work well too.

 Before applying any product, give the table a quick clean.
 Use a dry cloth to wipe off any dust, dirt, or debris.
-The cleaner your surface, the better the Restore-A-Finish will absorb and do its job.
+The cleaner your surface, the better the Restor-A-Finish will absorb and do its job.

-Step 5: Use Fine Steel Wool to Smooth Imperfections
+Step 5: Use Fine Steel Wool to Smooth Imperfections Before You Refinish a Wood Table

 Next, grab some fine steel wool and lightly rub it across the surface, following the direction of the wood grain.
 On my table, this step helped remove lingering wallpaper paste and smoothed out minor marks without the need for full sanding.